Here’s everything you need to know before taking cannabis edibles.

 Tablets, capsules, and dissolvables are sugar-free.
 They’re popular for people watching sugar intake or looking for a more supplement-style edible.

 Edibles from a licensed dispensary are lab-tested for potency, consistency, and safety.
-That means the dose on the label is what you’re actually getting.

-Smoking Tolerance ≠ Edible Tolerance
+Smoking Tolerance ≠ Consumption Tolerance

-Your body processes edibles differently.
-Even experienced cannabis users can feel strong, long-lasting effects from modest edible doses.
+Even experienced cannabis users can feel strong, long-lasting effects from small doses.

 You might notice changes in mood, body sensation, focus, or perception as the effects settle in.

-For some, it’s calming and grounding; for others, it can feel uplifting or introspective depending on the product.
 Because the effect from an edible lasts longer than smoking flower, it’s best to plan your day or night around it.

 Think of edibles as something you settle into, not something that hits and fades quickly.

-Here are the best cannabis edibles to try for your first time.
+Here are the best cannabis edibles to try for your first time

-Safety Tips to Keep Your Experience Smooth
+Keep Your Experience Smooth

 -